ucsb-cs24/w19/_lab/lab03.md

 $4 = {4, 0, 4, 5.4322263344105125e-312, 0}
 ```

 Notice element at index 1 has been set to 0.
-If courseLetterGrades was properly populated, courseGrades would have had 4.0 at index 1.
+If courseLetterGrades was correct to start with, courseGrades would have had 4.0 at index 1.

-You can now clearly see the consequence  of not having courseGrades properly populated.
+You can now clearly see the consequence of the values in one of the input arrays, aka courseGrades on the behavior of your program.

 More about breakpoints: Put a breakpoint on line 28.
 Now you have two breakpoints set - this new one is number 2.
 You can disable it by entering "disable 2" (you could also use dis 2).